rajsaurabh1000/blackrock-hackathon-submission-saurabhraj/README.md

-# Blackrock Challenge – Auto-Saving for Retirement
+# Blackrock Challenge – Self-saving for your retirement

 A REST API that supports automated retirement savings through expense-based micro-investments.
 It parses expenses into rounded transactions, validates them against wage and investment limits, applies temporal rules (q, p, and k periods), and computes returns for both **NPS** (7.11% with tax benefit) and **Index fund** (14.49%, inflation-adjusted).